 Audio recordings.
 The acoustic stimuli for all three experiments were selected from the same 31-step acoustic continuum from ashi to asi created by, and used in, Liu and Jaeger (2018).
 This continuum was created with FricativeMakerPro (McMurray, Rhone, & Galle, 2012) based on recordings of typical ashi and asi pronunciations by a female talker in her twenties—the same recordings elicited and employed in Kraljic et al. (2008).
 The audio recordings for the present study thus come from the same female talker used in previous research on perceptual recalibration (Kraljic & Samuel, 2005; Kraljic et al., 2008; Kraljic & Samuel, 2011, Liu & Jaeger, 2018).
 As in Liu & Jaeger (2018), we selected six steps along the 31-step continuum.
 These steps were selected with the goal to maximize the ability to detect effects of both the acoustic continuum and our other manipulations.
 The latter includes the location of the pen, but also the perceptual recalibration effects that we investigate in Experiments 2 and 3: as mentioned above, the secondary purpose of Experiments 1a-c was to norm the test phase for those perceptual recalibration experiments.
 To detect effects of the acoustic continuum, it is important for the test locations to span a sufficiently large range along the continuum.
 However, the power to detect other effects—including the location of the pen—is highest at test steps that elicit close to 50% ashi and 50% asi responses.
 Similar to experiments on perceptual recalibration, we thus aimed to select one step that, across all other manipulations, would yield approximated 25% asi responses, four steps that would yield close to 50% asi-responses, and one step that would yield 75% asi responses (e.g., Kraljic et al., 2008 and subsequent work).

 The six acoustic continuum steps selected differed between Experiments 1a-c.
-The intention for Experiment 1a was to employ the exact same acoustic steps as in Liu and Jaeger (2018): 12, 14, 15, 16, 17, and 19, where higher numbers indicate acoustically more “ashi”-like steps.
-However, a labelling mistake resulted in the steps being internally named with higher numbers indicating proportion of asi, rather than “ashi”.
+The intention for Experiment 1a was to employ the exact same acoustic steps as in Liu and Jaeger (2018): 12, 14, 15, 16, 17, and 19, where higher numbers indicate acoustically more ashi-like steps.
+However, a labelling mistake resulted in the steps being internally named with higher numbers indicating proportion of asi, rather than ashi.
 The actual steps that were used in Experiment 1a were 13, 15, 16, 17, 18, 20 unintentionally shifting the test continuum 1 step towards the ashi end, compared to Liu and Jaeger (2018).
-As we report below, Experiment 1a yielded overall more asi than “ashi” responses.
-Experiment 1b thus attempted to expand the test stimuli towards the “ashi” end of the continuum.
+As we report below, Experiment 1a yielded overall more asi than ashi responses.
+Experiment 1b thus attempted to expand the test stimuli towards the ashi end of the continuum.
 However, as we still had not discovered the labeling mistake, we ended up expanding the continuum even further towards the asi end instead, with steps 10, 13, 14, 15, 16, 20.
 At this point, we identified the labeling mistake.
 Experiment 1c employed steps 13, 18, 19, 20, 21, and 26.
 We emphasize that the location of the test steps is not critical for Experiments 1a-c.